SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** void

-Allows `issuer` account to create a token in supply of `maximum_supply`.
-If validation is successful a new entry in statstable for token symbol scope gets created.
+Permits `issuer` account to create a token in supply of `maximum_supply`.
+If validation is granted a new entry in statstable for token symbol scope gets generated.

 Parameter Name | Description
 --- | ---